devops329/devops/instruction/tdd/tdd.md

 });
 ```

-Now we are ready to drive the implementation of our code with our tests.
-Let's start with a simple recursive implementation.
+Now we drive the implementation.
+We will start with a simple recursive approach.

 ```js
 function fibonacci(pos) {